microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/listitem-createlink.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-You can use **createLink** action to share a [ListItem](../resources/listitem.md) via a sharing link.
+The **createLink** action can be used to create a sharing link for a [listItem](../resources/listitem.md).

-The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.
+The **createLink** action creates a new sharing link if the specified link type doesn't already exist for the calling application.
-If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+If a sharing link of the specified type already exists for the app, this action will return the existing sharing link.

-ListItem resources inherit sharing permissions from their ancestors.
+**listItem** resources inherit sharing permissions from the [list](../resources/list.md) the item resides in.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).